Discovering kitchen design ideas can happen by chance, while scrolling on Pinterest or by peaking into a friend’s!

 There are quite literally 101 hacks for the kitchen sink!
 Not to mention cupboards!
-So if you feel like you lack space, here are some of the top kitchen design hacks you can try today for little or no cost.
+So if you feel like you lack space, here are some of the top kitchen design ideas you can try today for little or no cost.

 Firstly, consider hanging measuring spoons on the inside of cabinet doors.
 By using this vertical space you can free up worktops and draws and create a more minimalist look.

 As we all struggle trying to organize the space under the kitchen sink, here are a few tips.
 Try using stackable boxes to store bags and cleaning supplies.